Aleadinglight/Interactive-chart-java/README.md

 # data-tracking-consumption

-Java project in school.
+## About:
 This application is about an interactive chart.
+It is a school's project.

 First, there is 4 packages.
 In the default package is the StartApp.java.
 When you run it.
 The app will be started.
 It will call the Draw.java in Chart Package to draw